bottrell/Azure_Helpers/Alerts/README.md

 * Run `./ConvertAlertRuleToV1.ps1 -Name <NAME> -ResourceGroup <RG>`

 ## Optional Parameters:
+* `-EvaluationFrequency <int>` - The evaluation frequency of the query.
+Default is 15 minutes
+* `-TimeWindowInMinutes <int>` - The time window the query will run against.
+Default is 15 minutes.
 * `-EmailSubject <Custom Email subject for Email alerts>` - The email subject of the new alert.
 Default is null.
 * `-DeactivateNew <true/false>` - Leaves the old alert enabled and Deactivates the new alert.
 Default is false.
 * `-DeactivateOld <true/false>` - Deactivates the old alert and Activates the new alert.
 Default is true.